Rgascoin/my_rpg/README.md

  - Agility
  - Resistance

-All this stats as different utilities in the game that's helping you to reach the end of the game.
+All those stats have different behavior in the game that's helping you to reach it's end.

 ### Questing
-Their's a PNJ in the North-West of the city who can give you some quests.
+Their's a PNJ in the North-West of the city who can gives you some quests.
 Once you finished a quest go back to her and claim your reward.

 ![Quest gif](https://s4.gifyu.com/images/ezgif.com-video-to-gif-20a01cd32636a8e12.gif)